 If you suspect that you are the victim of a drug-facilitated sexual assault, ask the hospital or clinic where you receive medical care to take a urine sample.
 Drugs, such as Rohypnol and GHB, are more likely to be detected in urine than in blood.
 Rohypnol stays in the body for several hours and can be detected in the urine up to 72 hours after taking it.
 GHB leaves the body in 12 hours.

-If you need a ride to or from the hospital, Dartmouth's Department of Safety & Security (DoSS) will escort you 24/7 at no charge.
+If you need a ride to or from the hospital, Dartmouth's Department of Safety & Security (DoSS) will transport you 24/7 at no charge.

 Contact DoSS at (603) 646-4000.

-- You do not have to specify the details of why you need to go to the hospital to the Safety & Security officer.
+You do not have to specify the details of why you need to go to the hospital to the Safety & Security officer.